 - Stunning aesthetics

 - Innovative magnetic timeline for faster, easier editing

 - Improved reliability when sharing to YouTube

 - High-quality built-in resources/templates

 - Professional lighting and color correction

 "I am in the media and outreach department of my organization and we use Final Cut Pro X to edit all of the videos we put out on YouTube.
 We currently put out one video a week.
 There are no other departments in the organization that use Final Cut Pro X. The problem that it addresses is it gives me a powerful platform to create a video exactly how I want it to look with the built-in tools.
 Plus, it gives me the ability to install numerous plugins to expand the functionality.
 I also use Final Cut Pro X to edit a weekly vlog video on my own YouTube channel." - Seth Paine

 Price: $299/one-time payment (with a 30-day free trial).

-Bring editing to the mainstream and say good-bye to shaky footages with one of the best 360-degree video editors.
+Bring editing to the mainstream and say good-bye to shaky footages with one of the best 360-degree movie makers.
 Suitable for beginners, causal users or professionals alike who need a reliable Youtube video editor.